Michael R. Norton BDS FDS RCS(Ed)

 Michael graduated at the University of Wales College of Medicine Dental School in 1988 with distinctions in general medicine, surgery and oral biology.
 Michael went on to obtain a basic training in Oral and Maxillofacial Surgery at Cardiff, St. Thomas Hospital London, and the Royal London Hospital.
 He subsequently fulfilled the requirements set out by the General Dental Council, to be registered as a specialist in oral surgery.
 Michael held the position of Honorary Associate Specialist to the departments of Oral and Maxillofacial Surgery at Charing Cross Hospital, London and at Bedford General Hospital, from 1991 to 2001.
 In this capacity Michael undertook part-time work on a purely voluntary basis providing his implant based skills to the most vulnerable and needy patients such as those who had received treatment for oral cancer or lost teeth due to systemic disorders such as Sjogren’s syndrome.

-Michael is the 31st President of the Academy of Osseo integration (AO) and the first ever non-American President of this global organisation.
+In 2017 Michael was the 31st President of the Academy of Osseointegration and the first ever non-American President of this global organisation.
 Such a position ranks him amongst the most senior clinicians in his field both in Europe, the USA and further afield.
 He has been a member of the Board of Directors of the AO since 2006.
 In 2005 Michael was awarded Fellowship of this premier international implant organisation.
 Michael is also a Past President of the Association of Dental Implantology (ADI, UK) and in 2011 was made an Honorary Life Member for his services and dedication to the ADI.

 In 2013 Michael was made Adjunct Clinical Professor to the Department of Periodontology at the School of Dental Medicine at the Ivy League University of Pennsylvania.
 In this capacity Michael continues his educational role contributing to the training of postgraduate residents as well as continuing with his research in collaboration with his colleagues and residents.